 What do I need to know about an Initial Ecological Assessment (IEA)?

-An 'IEA' is required to demonstrate that protected wildlife have been considered as part of your Planning Application.
+An 'IEA' is a baseline ecological survey to demonstrate that protected wildlife has been considered as part of your Planning Application.
 The IEA is usually the first step of the ecological survey process - see our flow chart download below, to understand the full process.

 The IEA should be submitted with your Planning Application, or it may be asked for as part of the Planning Consultation phase BEFORE your Planning application is approved.